 If you want a highlight colour, make it just that, a ‘highlight’.
 Pick just a few components for highlight; maybe Öhlins fork and shock, or an anodised Hope headset and seat clamp.
 Gold as a highlight works pretty well in all cases.

-A dark or neutral frames, black or grey, works very well with highlights.
+A dark or neutral frame, black or grey, works very well with highlights.
 A bright colour, needs much more consideration when adding highlights.

-Or just do whatever the hell you want and prove me wrong.
+Or just do whatever the hell you want and prove us wrong.

 Take a look through all our colour options here.